ReeceHarding/tb2/public/data/timeback-whitepaper.md

 *   **The Gift Of Time:** Students spend only 2 hours a day on academics, freeing up the rest of the day for other enriching activities.
 *   **Holistic Development:** Beyond academics, the model emphasizes the development of life skills such as leadership, teamwork, public speaking, financial literacy, entrepreneurship, and socialization through engaging workshops.
 Students engage in active, hands-on activities to develop these critical life skills.

 This document delves into how **TimeBack** works and the remarkable academic results it delivers.
-Data from Alpha School, the first campus to implement TimeBack, demonstrates that children can learn twice as much in just 2 hours a day compared to 6 hours in a traditional school.
+Data from Alpha School, the first campus to implement TimeBack, demonstrates that children can learn 2x the material in just 2 hours a day compared to 6 hours in a traditional school.

 ## Key Disclaimers